redpanthers/JoinUs/README.md

 ## How to Apply?

 * Fork this repository
-* Add your answers to questions in [questions.md](https://github.com/redpanthers/JoinUs/blob/master/questions.md)
+* Add your answers to [questions](https://github.com/redpanthers/JoinUs/blob/master/questions.md)
 * Send a pull request